colorimgugr/spectral_visualizer_front/README.md

 #### 🧹 Temporarily removing an artwork
 If you want to **temporarily remove** an artwork, follow these steps:
 1. ❌ Delete or move its image folder from `public/artworks`.
+2. ❌ Comment the import of the artwork from [allArtworks.ts] (use //).
-2. ❌ Remove its ID from the [allArtworks.ts](https://github.com/colorimgugr/spectral_visualizer_front/blob/main/src/app/resources/allArtworks.ts) list.
+3. ❌ Remove its ID from the [allArtworks.ts](https://github.com/colorimgugr/spectral_visualizer_front/blob/main/src/app/resources/allArtworks.ts) list.

 > ✅ To restore it later, just:
 > 1. Place the image folder back into `public/artworks/`.